dkrajzew/gresiblos/docs/usage.md

 ## Basics

-Assume you would have diverse text files with notes stored in a folder named "blog".
+Assume you would have diverse text files with notes stored in a folder named &ldquo;blog&rdquo;.
 You can use __gresiblos__ to turn them into browseable set of HTML pages with the following call:

 ```shell
 > gresiblos blog/*.txt